pj92singh/Data-Structures-/README.md

 --------------------------------------------
 -Probing hashtable of random integers using linear probing and quadratic probing
--With a lower bound factor and Primer numbers as the key
+-With a lower bound factor and Prime numbers as the key